jaredly/geometricart/Roadmap.md

 - ok so for circle ticks used to make bisectors, we need to be able to have the "radius" be a little bit arbitrary.
 BUT for those guides, we need to /not/ allow them to interact with any other guides.
 Because their placement is arbitrary.
 They only exist to make the bisector.
 - AH ok so for a bisector, we still have a bisector tool, but and the circle ticks for it are *decorations*.
 So not actually guides. but you can like move them around, recreationally.

+CircleMark:
+- render circlemark as an arc
+- change PendingWhatsit to include an "angle" after the points

 # Animate pls